-Our progress and attainment figures over several years demonstrate the excellent progress that has historically been achieved at Ashton Keynes and which has been continued over the last two years despite the challenges of the COVID-19 pandemic.
-Our pupil premium pupils enjoy school, most have really good attendance and achieve the same or as and better than their non- pupil premium peers.
+Our progress and attainment figures over several years demonstrate the excellent progress that has historically and consistently been achieved at Ashton Keynes and which continued over two years of COVID, despite the challenges of the COVID-19 pandemic.
+Our pupil premium pupils enjoy school, most have really good attendance and achieve the same or as and better than their non-pupil premium peers, they fully engage in the 'Shine curriculum' and have full access to all opportunities and events provided in school.
 We regularly track our pupils through secondary school and hear of how they are still succeeding and aspiring to bright futures.